Luciferx86/PhoneSelectorPlugin/README.md

 # phone_selector

-A flutter plugin to invoke the PhoneSelector API for Android
+### A flutter plugin to invoke the PhoneSelector API for Android

-#### A Flutter Widget to make interactive Progress Timeline.

 This Library can be used to invoke the Phone selector API on Android Devices.